ywave620/mult-version-smart-ptr/README.md

 writer:
 1. lock
-2. save the created resource in a global variable
+2. create a resource and save a reference to it in a global variable, called G
 3. set refcnt to 1
 4. unlock

 reader:
-1. atomically read the global variable
+1. atomically read G
 2. atomically incr refcnt by 1
 3. make use of it
 4. atomically decr refcnt by 1, if it becomes zero, clean up the resource